-∙ Maintained the MCI (Multi Channel Interface) system that manages client access, stock order, and quote inquiry.
+Maintained the MCI (Multi Channel Interface) system that manages client access, stock order, and quote inquiry.

-∙ Developed a shell script that can analyze the log of each client access, reducing the search steps from 4 to 1 and the search time by 25%.
+Developed a shell script that can analyze the log of each client access, reducing the search steps from 4 to 1 and the search time by 25%.

-∙ Devised load generators that can tpcall to OLTP (Online Transaction Processing) and allow clients to link to the MCI system via TCP connect; analyzed the TPS measurement results.
+Devised load generators that can send a tpcall to OLTP (Online Transaction Processing) and link clients to the MCI system via TCP Connect; analyzed the TPS measurement results.

-∙ Developed and tested a new transaction (TR) that requires personal information inquiry after validating a public certificate, and solved the errors occurred during test using GDB.
+Developed and tested a new transaction (TR) that requires personal information inquiry after validating a public certificate; solved the errors occurred during the test using GDB.

-∙ Familiarity with Linux bash, shell scripting, socket (TCP/UDP/IP) programming, or multithreading development

-∙ Operation and maintenance using Linux commands such as Crontab, PS, netstat, GDB, or Strace.

-∙ Development Skills: (Familiar)Linux bash/shell scripting, Socket (TCP/UDP/IP) programming, Multithreading programming
+Development Skills: Linux bash/shell scripting, Socket (TCP/UDP/IP) programming, Multithreading programming

-∙ Maintaining Tools: Linux Commands (ex. crontab, ps, netstat, gdb, strace, ipcs)
+Tools: Linux Commands (ex. crontab, ps, netstat, gdb, strace, ipcs)